boostorg/redis/README.md

 }
 ```

-This function can be also easily incorporated in the run function from
+The `receiver` defined above can be run detached or incorporated
-above, for example
+in the `run` function as we did for the `healthy_checker`

 ```cpp
 auto run(std::shared_ptr<connection> conn) -> net::awaitable<void>